0xsuryansh/searchNBAMonorepo/README.md

-This is commit removed print statement
+This is commit added model map and moved .pkl file